- Importing a Vehicle into the United States

 Washington, D.C.
 20044

-EPA Form 3520-1 is required for most motor vehicle imports and this includes cars, trucks, motorcycles, kit cars, disassembled vehicles, off-road vehicles and light duty car, truck and motorcycle engines.
-The form is not required on vehicles imported directly from their manufacturer if they are new vehicles and already have an EPA certificate of conformity along with an EPA emission control label.
-There are however, some vehicles that are exempt from the emissions requirement and those include:
+EPA Form 3520-1 Is required for most motor machine imports and this includes cars, trucks, motorcycles, kit cars, disassembled motorcars, off-road SUVs and light-duty cars, trucks and motorcycle engines.
+The form is not required on motors imported directly from their manufacturer if they are new automobiles and already have an EPA certificate of conformity along with an EPA emission control label.
+There are, however, some automobiles that are exempt from the emissions requirement, and those include:

 - Non-chassis mounted vehicles